ionut-damian/udct_carnd_kalman/README.md

 ---

 ## Note

-The main.cpp has been altered to work with uWebSockets v0.14.8-2.
-If you have an older version, replace *src/main.cpp* with *src/main.bak.cpp*.
+The project is set up to work with ubuntu/gcc as default.
+If you want to use Visual Studio, replace *main.cpp* with *main.cpp.vs*.

 ---